saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 /// details | Mix of expiration and transition rules with conflicting rules

-The follwing lifecycle configuration is uploaded to non-versioned bucket.
+The following lifecycle configuration is uploaded to non-versioned bucket.
 It defines 2 rules that apply to all objects with prefix "old" and tag "type" with value "logs":

 - 90 days after their creation, the objects will be expired
-- 90 days after their creation, the objects will be transitoned
+- 90 days after their creation, the objects will be transitioned

 In this scenario, there are two rules that direct OVHcloud Object Storage to perform two different actions on the same set of objects at the same time.
 Since permanent deletion takes precedence over transition, the objects are removed after 90 days and there is no further point in changing the storage class.